M27113/AI_Task_Planner/README.md

 # 🗺️ AI Task & Trip Planner

-An AI-powered agent that helps you turn natural language goals into **structured, actionable plans**.
-It combines an LLM with web search + weather APIs, stores results in a database, and gives you a simple web interface.
+AI Task Planner is a lightweight agent that helps turn natural language goals into clear, actionable day-by-day plans.
+It enriches your tasks with external data like weather forecasts and web search results, making the plans context-aware.
+Each generated plan is saved into a database for easy revisiting.
+The app provides a simple Streamlit web interface to create, view, and download plans as PDF reports.

 ---

+## 🚀 Features
+- Accepts natural language goals (e.g., *“Plan a 3-day trip to Jaipur with cultural highlights and good food”*).
+- Breaks down goals into **day-by-day structured steps** (Morning, Afternoon, Evening).
+- Enriches plans with:
+  - 🌦 **Weather info** (if a city/location is detected).
+  - 🔍 **Web search results** for relevant context.
+- Saves every plan in a **SQLite database**.
+- View and download plans as **PDF reports**.
+- Browse your **history of past plans**.

+---

-## 🚀 How it Works
+## ⚙️ How it Works

 ### Workflow
 1. **Input**: User enters a goal (e.g., *"Plan a 2-day vegetarian food tour in Hyderabad"*).